Arvato-Systems-Mako-BTR-Stage_shutterstock_699788977

 Today, more than 56% of the world's nearly 8 billion people live in cities - and the trend is rising.
 Digitizing urban living spaces consistently and thus decarbonizing them would have far-reaching effects.
 However, smart cities can only become a reality if decentralized energy generation and consumption in all sectors can be made transparent and intelligently controlled through far-reaching digitization.

-Digitization, new business models and a resulting increase in data volumes are irreversibly changing the energy industry.
-IT systems will therefore have to become radically more flexible in the future to enable companies to achieve maximum agility and cost efficiency.
-Two elementary conditions must also be met in the digitization of smart cities.
-First, the systems used must be able to process very large volumes of data.
-Second, the systems will have to process different types of data, which will also come from a wide variety of data sources and arrive via different communication channels.
+Digitalization, new business models and the resulting increase in data volumes are irreversibly changing the energy industry.
+IT systems will therefore have to become radically more flexible in the future to allow companies maximum agility and cost efficiency.
+Two elementary conditions must also be met when digitizing smart cities.
+Firstly, the systems used must be able to process very large volumes of data.
+Secondly, the systems will have to process different types of data, which also come from a wide variety of data sources and arrive via different communication channels.

 Intelligent charging station and parking space management